Brazilian commission votes in favor of recommending criminal charges against Bolsonaro - KRDO

 “They label me as genocidal, charlatan, document forger and exterminator.
 It is absurd what these guys have done,” the President said, referring to the lawmakers involved in the commission.

-Bolsonaro has long downplayed the severity of the coronavirus, and argued for the need to prioritize Brazil’s economic health.
+Bolsonaro has long downplayed the severity of the coronavirus, doubled down on support for drugs without proven efficacy against the disease, and argued for the need to prioritize Brazil’s economic health.
 He tested positive for Covid-19 in 2020.

+The commission’s findings may undermine Bolsonaro’s bid for reelection in next October’s general election.
+As Brazil continues to grapple with the pandemic, the president’s approval ratings have slipped.

+A recent poll, released in mid-September by Brazil’s largest opinion polling group Datafolha Institute, showed that 53% of Brazilians consider Bolsonaro’s presidency to be “bad or awful” — the highest disapproval rate in this poll since he took office in 2019.

 The-CNN-Wire